gvwilson/sensibleadventures/cloudherd/new.md

 "Really?"
 Rash ran his thumb over his mustache again.
 "Then why isn't anyone ordering us around?"

-Noxy puffed an annoyed breath.
-"Wait here," she ordered.
+Noxy opened her mouth, closed it, then grunted, "Wait here."

 She strode toward the center of the square where her mother was speaking with the sergeant.
-The tiger sat impassively on his haunches next to them, his tail twitching occasionally.
-The boy with the scarred face stood beside him, his pack on the ground.
+The tiger sat impassively on his haunches next to them, twitching his tail at every sudden sound.
+The boy with the scarred face stood beside him.
 His face was beyond exhausted, but when his shoulders started to droop, the tiger growled quietly and he snapped to attention again.

 Noxy's mother caught sight of her.
 "Oh, and this is my daughter, Probably Noxious."